The Journal Articles page on the Justice Studies Library Resource Guide provides a list of relevant journals and databases.

 Visit the Law and Justice Studies Databases listing for all potentially useful databases in your area.
 Note that you don't have to use every database for every assignment - but nor should you restrict your search to one database only.

 Don't forget, you can also use Primo Search and Google Scholar to locate journal articles.

 When you go into a journal database you will notice that many of them feature multiple search boxes that are stacked one above the other in rows.

 While they may look intimidating, they can make your search process easier.

 Think of each row as a train of thought.
 For example, if you were searching for an article about the abuse of children in foster care, you could use a new row for each element of your topic.
 In this case you might search for:

-2nd search row: teen* OR youth
+1st search row: youth OR teen* OR adolescent OR juvenile

-3rd search row: alternat*
+3rd search row: response OR justice OR consequence

 You'll notice we have used some search tips in the search above.
 Check out the search strategies page for a listing of these tips.